Cooking On The Ranch

 Cabbage and chorizo soup with bacon and chickpeas.
 Served in a rustic gray bowl.

 Don’t miss my Soup Category.
 You’ll find lots of soups, stews and chili recipes to keep you warm and cozy over the cold months.
-I consider soup my specialty.
-And you’ll find the most popular soup recipe on my site for Anthony Bourdain’s New Mexico Style Chili.
+I consider soup my specialty and if you love homemade Southwestern Mexican flavors, take a look at this recipe for Anthony Bourdain’s New Mexico Style Chili.

 • Creamy chicken tortilla soup with rotel tomatoes.